How to Make a DIY Finger Pincushion (Easy Beginner Sewing Project)

 Example: Take the measurement for the FRONT PIECE 17” and divide that by 2 = 8.5” + 2.5 inches = 11 inches.
 CUT TWO BACK PIECES 17” X 11”.

-If you want to embellish the front of the pillow with embroidery and applique or if you want to add trim to the sides, this is the time to do that.
+This is the time to embellish the front of the pillow with embroidery and appliqué or to add trim to the sides.

-In the photo above, I have used a dishtowel with embroidery.
-A friend of mine gave this to me as a dishcloth and I loved it so much, I didn’t want it to get stained in the kitchen.
+In the photo above, I used a dishtowel with embroidery.
+A friend of mine gave this to me as a dishcloth, and I loved it so much that I didn’t want it to get stained in the kitchen.

 So I cut strips of the back fabric and sewed them around the edge of the panel.
 I thought it turned out pretty cute.

-So there are no limits when it comes to things you can do with your envelope pillow cover.
+So there are no limits regarding what you can do with your envelope pillow cover.

 SEWING ENVELOPE PILLOW COVER